Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: Ergodic theoretical notions

 Let $(E,\mathcal{E},\mu)$ be a $\sigma$-finite, infinite measure space.
-We will say that $A = B$ mod $\mu$ if $A, B \in \mathcal{E}$ and $\mu(A\triangle B)=0$.
-For $f\in L^1(\mu)$ we will often write $\mu(f)$ for the integral $\int f\, d\mu$.
+We will say that $A = B$ mod $\mu$ if $A, B \in\mathcal{E}$ and $\mu(A\triangle B)=0$.
+For $f\in L^1(\mu)$ we will often write $\mu(f)$ for the integral $\int f \,\mathrm{d}\mu$.

-Let $T:E \to E$ be a measurable map preserving the measure $\mu$.
+Let $T\dvtx E \to E$ be a measurable map preserving the measure $\mu$.
 The sequence $(T^n)$ of iterates of $T$ is called a {\it flow}, and the ergodic-theoretical properties of the map and the flow are identified.
-A map $T$ is called {\it ergodic} if any $T$-invariant set $A$ (i.e., a set such that $T^{-1}A = A$ mod $\mu$) satisfies $\mu(A)=0$ or $\mu(A^c)=0$.
+A map $T$ is called {\it ergodic} if any $T$-invariant set $A$ (i.e., a set such that $T^{-1}A = A$ mod $\mu$) is trivial, that is, it satisfies $\mu(A)=0$ or $\mu(A^c)=0$.
 A map $T$ is said to be {\it conservative} if

-for any $A \in \mathcal{E}$, $0 < \mu(A) < \infty$; if $T$ is also ergodic, then the restriction ``{\it on} $A$'' is not needed.
+for any $A \in\mathcal{E}$, $0 < \mu(A) < \infty$; if $T$ is also ergodic, then the restriction ``{\it on} $A$'' is not needed.

 The {\it conservative part} of a measure-preserving $T$ is the largest $T$-invariant subset $C$ of $E$ such that the restriction of $T$ to $C$ is conservative.
 The set $D=E \setminus C$ is the {\it dissipative part} of $T$ (and the decomposition $E=C\cup D$ is called {\it the Hopf decomposition} of $T$).